chains-project/ghasum/SPECIFICATION.md

 If the checksum file does not exist the process shall exit immediately with an error.

+If the checksum file exists the process shall obtain a lock on it, if this is not possible the process shall exit immediately.
+Otherwise the file could be changed during the verification process resulting in a potential mismatch between verification outcome and sumfile content.

 If the checksum file exists the process shall read and parse it fully.
 If this fails the process shall exit immediately.
 Else it shall recompute the checksums